keeeeenw/MicroLlama/README.md

   year      ={2023}
 }
 ```

+Special thanks to Xinyang, creator of the outstanding [OpenLLaMA](https://github.com/openlm-research/open_llama) project, whose work inspired me to embark on this project.
+I’m grateful for the guidance in foundational concepts such as establishing scaling laws before training a model.

 ## Citation
 If you use MicroLlama in your research or work, please cite the project using the following reference: